idimitriadis0/TranslateOnLinux/docs/index.md

 LibreOffice is an excellent Office suite in its own right.
 It can open and save MS Office documents, but compatibility is not always perfect, which can be critical when it comes to delivering final documents and meeting client expectations.
 You may need to consider other options as well.

+One neat functionality it has is the ability to export hybrid PDFs, which are PDFs embedded with the original .odt file.
+This means that, by opening a hybrid PDF through LibreOffice Writer, the translator/proofreader is able to edit the original file while maintaining PDF formatting.
+This is exclusive to LibreOffice, as no other office software is able to do this.

 [Feature/compatibility comparison](https://wiki.documentfoundation.org/Feature_Comparison:_LibreOffice_-_Microsoft_Office) with Microsoft Office.

 Useful [LibreOffice extensions](http://extensions.libreoffice.org/):